Hosting and publishing a website on the internet used to be quite a task back in the day.

 Before we get started, we’ll need to have a couple of things handy:

-- A webpage that we can upload to GitHub.
-If you don’t have one, or if you don’t know how to create one, you can learn how to get started in this video from our own in-house web developer Abhishek:
+1. A webpage that we can upload to GitHub.
+If you don’t have one, or if you don’t know how to create one, you can learn how to get started in this free 5-day coding short course I made with CareerFoundry.

 2. An email address to set up your GitHub account.